Subtotal: $0.00

 Let's try box breathing together

-1. Close your eyes and begin focusing inwards on your mind and body.
+1. Close your eyes and begin focusing inward on your mind and body.

-2. Slowly, inhale through your nose to the count of four.
-Feel your ribs stretch outwards as your diaphragm contracts and your belly fills with air.
+2. Slowly inhale through your nose to the count of four.

 Try box breathing with Muse

-Now that we learned about the technique and benefits of box breathing, take it to the next level and try it with our EEG headsets, the Muse 2 Headband or the Muse S Headband
+Try it with our EEG headsets, the Muse 2 Headband or the Muse S Headband.

 Resources: